MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/4-build-github-action.md

     The preceding YAML defines a GitHub Action that:

     - Is triggered when a commit is pushed to the coupon service's source code or unit tests in the `main` branch.
     - Defines step-specific environment variables.
+For example, the `Run unit tests` step defines `DOTNET_CLI_TELEMETRY_OPTOUT` and `DOTNET_NOLOGO`.
+With regards to the .NET Core CLI, those environment variables opt out of usage data collection and suppress the first-run telemetry message, respectively.
     - Has one job&mdash;a set of steps that execute on the same workflow runner&mdash;named `build-and-push-docker-image`.
 The job:
         - Executes the xUnit tests for the coupon service.
         - Builds the Docker image and pushes it to the ACR instance.
-        - Runs in an `ubuntu-latest` runner and has three steps, two of which are standard actions available from the [GitHub Actions marketplace](https://github.com/marketplace?type=actions):
+        - Runs in an `ubuntu-latest` runner and has three steps, two of which use actions available from the [GitHub Actions marketplace](https://github.com/marketplace?type=actions):
-            - `Get code from the repository` checks out the `main` branch.
+            - `Get code from the repository` uses the `actions/checkout@v1` action to check out the `main` branch.
-            - `Build and push Docker image` builds the image and pushes it to ACR.
+            - `Build and push Docker image` uses the `docker/build-push-action@v1.1.0` action to build the container image and push it to ACR.

     > [!IMPORTANT]
     > Trigger conditions and other artifacts of GitHub Actions or workflows depend on the apps and environments.
 For ease of understanding, details are kept simple here.
 Both the build and the deploy workflows are scoped to coupon service changes because all the microservices are kept under a single repository.
 In an actual production scenario, each microservice is kept in a separate repository.